-If your relative’s needs can no longer be met at home, there are benefits to moving to a care home.
-Although there may be downsides too, knowing what to expect can help you make realistic decisions.
+If your relative’s needs can no longer be met at home, there are benefits to moving to a care home, although there may be downsides too.
+Knowing what to expect can help you make realistic decisions.

-The benefits of care homes
+The benefits of living in a care home

 - Safety: there is always someone around.